Strangest NBA Draft Facts: 1947-2023

 The Utah Jazz selected University of Georgia star Dominique Wilkins with the No. 3 overall pick with the knowledge he likely would refuse to play in Utah.
 Strapped for cash, the Jazz traded Wilkins to the Hawks for John Drew, Freeman Williams and $1 million.

-Wilkins became a seven-time All-NBA pick and Hall of Famer while the Jazz weren't contenders until the mid-1990s.
+Wilkins became a seven-time All-NBA pick and Hall of Famer who essentially cemented the NBA's status in Atlanta, while the Jazz weren't contenders until the mid-1990s.

 1983: Worst Owner of All Time?

-There's a short list for worst NBA owners of all time, but former Cleveland Cavaliers owner Ted Stepien is definitely on it.
+There's a short list for worst NBA owners of all time, and former Cleveland Cavaliers owner Ted Stepien is definitely on it.

 Stepien and the Cavaliers were awarded a "courtesy" No. 24 pick in the 1983 NBA draft by the league because Stepien had the habit of selling or trading away his first-round picks.
 It didn't help much as the Cavs selected point guard Stewart Granger out of Villanova.